Stars Head To Oscars With Oppenheimer Poised For Glory - UrduPoint

 Stars Head To Oscars With 'Oppenheimer' Poised For Glory

-Hollywood, (APP - UrduPoint / Pakistan Point News - 10th Mar, 2024) Hollywood A-listers are getting ready to lavish awards on Christopher Nolan's atomic blockbuster "Oppenheimer" and party with "Barbie" on Sunday at the Oscars, the biggest night in showbiz.
+Hollywood, (APP - UrduPoint / Pakistan Point News - 11th Mar, 2024) Hollywood A-listers are set to party with "Barbie" and lavish awards on Christopher Nolan's atomic blockbuster "Oppenheimer" on Sunday at the Oscars, the biggest night in showbiz.

+stars and guests began hitting the famous red carpet at the Dolby Theatre ahead of the gala hosted by late night funnyman Jimmy Kimmel, which begins at 4:00 pm (2300 GMT).

-Nolan's drama about the inventor of the nuclear age, half of last summer's massive "Barbenheimer" phenomenon, is the firm favorite to win the prize for best picture and much more at the star-studded gala.
+Nolan's drama about the father of the atomic bomb, half of last summer's massive "Barbenheimer" phenomenon, is the firm favorite to win the prize for best picture and much more.

 With an overdue director, stellar cast, commercial and critical success, and urgent subject matter, "there is no justifiable reason to predict anything else," said Hollywood Reporter awards columnist Scott Feinberg.